 Advertising and Ads campaigns

-In addition, you are very flexible on the Ad, you can change your ads while they are running and do different A/B tests with the same campaign.
-(Ideal to start, when you don’t know what works best).
+Moreover, you are very flexible on the Ad, you can change your ads while they are running and do different A/B tests with the same campaign (Ideal to start, when you do not know what works best).

-The best practice is to combine paid advertising with SEO. 💕
+The best practice is to combine paid advertising with SEO. 💕💡Did you know?

 B2B phone prospecting